About Dr. Amos Grunebaum

 As the Director of Obstetrics and Chief of Labor & Delivery at New York-Presbyterian Hospital/Weill Cornell Medical Center, Dr. Amos implemented many patient safety measures and he developed hospital safety protocols to make it safer for women to have a baby.
-He published his success in a landmark study in the peer-reviewed literature showing that improving patient safety can significantly reduce maternal and newborn complications.
-His experience has been adopted by many hospitals nation-wide.
+He published his success in a landmark study, "The Weill Cornell Patient Safety Program Study: feedback from patient safety advocates in medicine, law, and root cause analysis." in the peer-reviewed literature showing that improving patient safety can significantly reduce maternal and newborn complications.
+His experience has been adopted by many hospitals nationwide.

 He has shown that hospitals and doctors can make it safer to deliver a baby while at the same time successfully reduce medical liability and also reduce safely cesarean delivery rates.

 Research on safety of planned home births in the U.S.